 Waterproof means you can wear your bomber jacket in the rain without the water going through whereas water resistant only enables your jacket to repel a bit of water but isn’t safe from water passing through.

 Are Bomber Jackets Hooded?

-Traditionally, bomber jackets were not initially hooded.
-This introduction of a hoodie to bomber jackets arose much later on, when bomber jackets appeared in fabrics such as cotton and nylon.
+Traditionally, bomber jackets were not hooded.
+This introduction of hooded bomber jackets arose much later on when bomber jackets appeared in fabrics such as cotton and nylon.
 This feature, however, is more of a personal preference which is why many bomber jackets are available with detachable hoodies.

-Not only have we learned that bomber jacket style has a rich history that goes back to fighter pilots, World Wars and sleek military uniforms, but also that bomber jackets are truly timeless.
+Not only have we learned that the bomber jacket style has a rich history that goes back to fighter pilots, World Wars, and sleek military uniforms, but also that bomber jackets are truly timeless.

-Evolving through many decades, bomber jackets for men as well as women’s bomber jackets, are available in a variety of different fabrics, as well as colors and fits to suit everyone.
-Bomber jacket style has no limits or boundaries and is just as popular across the world as any other iconic fashion staple.
+Evolving through many decades, bomber jackets for men as well as women bomber jackets are available in a variety of different fabrics, as well as colors and fits to suit everyone.
+The bomber jacket style has no limits or boundaries and is just as popular across the world as any other iconic fashion staple.